i3-Market-V2-Public-Repository/SP4-i3MarketSemanticEngine/README.md

 https://github.com/i3-Market-V2-Public-Repository/SemanticsDataModels/tree/public/Version-2
 and definitions for API Template description of Data Offering Data Offerings description schema definitions in the API template.pdf

+##   How to build the semantic engine docker images and containers

+The Semantic engine 's repository is stored in Gitlab click here .
+The semantic engine is developed by Java Spring Boot with interface to metadata registry in MongoDB

+a) Install your Docker engine.

+b) Create docker image of the semantic engine.
+Before creating a docker image, it is required to build a ".jar" file of the semantic engine at first.

+c) Try the following to create your docker image and run a container for the semantic engine

+docker build --no-cache -t registry.gitlab.com/i3-market/code/wp4/semantic-engine:latest .
+d) To run with the docker, use the below docker compose

+ services:
+  semantic-engine-service:
+    container_name: "semantic-engine-service"
+    image: registry.gitlab.com/i3-market/code/wp4/semantic-engine:${SEMANTIC_ENGINE_VERSION}
+    ports:
+      - "8082:8082"
+    restart: always
+    environment:
+      - "SPRING_PROFILES_ACTIVE=test-env"

+  mongodb:
+    image: 'mongo:latest'
+    container_name: "semantic-engine-db"
+    command: mongod --port 27018
+    ports:
+      - '27018:27018'
+    restart: always
+    environment:
+      MONGO_INITDB_ROOT_USERNAME: root
+      MONGO_INITDB_ROOT_PASSWORD: YOUR_PASSWORD

 ## 3. Use cases of the semantic engine